plan5/remarvin/README.md

 # remarvin
 ## Work in progress
-A (work in progress) multi-account manager for remarkable
+A (work in progress) multi-account manager for remarkable with an interface to gocryptfs to encrypt and decrypt notebooks on the device (not the cloud).

 This Readme helps drafting remarvin for now.
 Once it is in a working state, the contents will be moved to a new file or they will be removed.